 - (1) Application documents must be sent by registered mail and must arrive at the Graduate School during the period specified.
-Hand-delivered applications and those sent by email will not be accepted. - (2) Application documents may be submitted during the following periods. - i) Specialization in Architecture and Urban Culture, Specialization in Infrastructure and Urban Society, Specialization in International Infrastructure (IGSI); - From June 3, 2024 (Monday) and June 7, 2024 (Friday)
+Hand-delivered applications and those sent by email will not be accepted. - (2) Application documents may be submitted during the following periods. - Specialization in Architecture and Urban Culture, Specialization in Culture (Y-GSC), Specialization in Infrastructure and Urban Society, Specialization in International Infrastructure (IGSI);

+From June 3, 2024 (Monday) to June 7, 2024 (Friday)